-Following a dog bite attack, the immediate need is the medical treatment for the injuries.
+Following a dog bite attack, the immediate need is medical treatment for the injuries.
 You may be thinking about the best way to get treatment or to care for a loved one.
-Serious injuries require more attention and time, and thus other elements surrounding the attack often fall to the wayside.
+Serious injuries require more attention and time; thus, other elements surrounding the attack often fall to the wayside.
 And this includes reporting the dog bite to animal control or the police.

 Doing so as quickly as possible creates a record of the attack.
-It also allows authorities to know whether the dog was previously involved in a similar attack.
+It also lets authorities know whether the dog was previously involved in a similar attack.
 If not, they can record the first attack.
 If so, the police can euthanize the dog.

 For example, doctors have a special obligation after an attack.
 They must contact authorities following all dog attacks that require medical attention.
-Also, this includes cases where both the victim and the dog owner do not want the doctor to contact animal control.
-But there are other cases where it is necessary to contact animal control, as well.
+Also, this includes cases where the victim and the dog owner do not want the doctor to contact animal control.
+But there are other cases where it is also necessary to get animal control.